the-unrealist/the-unrealist/_posts/2022-11-21-custom-blueprint-nodes.md

     - World Context Pin
     - User Defined Pins
     - Changing pins based on value
-5. Node Appearance
-6. `ExpandNode`
+5. `ExpandNode`
-7. Latent Nodes
+6. Latent Nodes
-8. Node Attributes
+7. Node Attributes
-9. Tunnels and composite nodes
+8. Tunnels and composite nodes
-10. `UBlueprintNodeSpawner`
+9. `UBlueprintNodeSpawner`

 ## Introduction
 The Unreal Editor provides a general-purpose graph system that is used by Blueprints, materials, Niagara, and other graph-based features.
 In this tutorial, we'll focus on `UK2Node` from which all Blueprint nodes are derived.